Setting Aside a Default Judgment in Queensland

 Default judgments, regular or irregular, may be set aside under r 290 but different tests apply.
 When, as here, the judgment is irregular, even a technical breach of the rules may lead to it being set aside.

-It is still common to have a regularly entered judgment set aside.
+It is still common for a regularly entered judgment to be set aside.

 Regularly Entered Judgment